 Making A Moss Terrarium

 Making a mossarium is a fun and easy vivarium project to start.
 Compared to other plants, moss can be on the relatively low end of the demanding spectrum.
 The key layers for a moss terrarium are very easily obtainable but vital to the longevity of your moss nursery.

-The Substrate layer of the mossarium is made up of some type of grow media.
+This layer of the mossarium is made up of some type of grow media.
 In most cases, it contains soil like coco coir or potting mix.
 You will want something that is easy for the moss to attach to.
 This layer should be kept moist at all times.
 Healthy bacteria reside in this layer and aid with the breakdown of nutrients that the moss will absorb as a bonus.

 Lighting is a very important aspect for a moss terrarium.
 In fact, it is probably the single most important feature!
 Without light, your plants will not be able to produce energy from photosynthesis.
 Use indirect sunlight or artificial low lighting since moss thrives in shaded areas in the wild.
 I recommend LED lighting, but you can also use fluorescent lighting as well.

 Different Types of mossariums

 There are mainly three general types of mossariums to consider when building this type of terrarium.
 It will either be the traditional terrain type setup, fully aquatic, or a combination of both.
 The moss required will vary depending on the type of mossarium you decide to go with.
 The essential key layers will change based on the type of mossarium it is as well.